Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Related Work

 \subsection{Lightweight Modeling for Wi-Fi Sensing}

-Under the emerging IEEE 802.11bf standard, CSI will be captured and preprocessed directly on access points and IoT devices.
-This shift raises a central systems question: ``where will sensing inference actually run?"
-Edge devices typically operate under tight latency, memory, and energy constraints, and large-scale environments may require dozens of sensing nodes -- greatly increasing the attack surface.
+According to the emerging IEEE 802.11bf standard, CSI will be captured and processed directly on access points and IoT devices.
+As edge devices typically operate under tight latency, memory, and energy constraints, and large-scale environments may require dozens of sensing nodes, this greatly increases the attack surface.
 These realities make lightweight, efficient and robust models essential for real-time operation, multi-node scalability, and privacy-preserving on-device processing.

-Motivated by these requirements, several works have proposed \textit{lightweight} or \textit{edge-friendly} architectures for CSI-based sensing.
-Youm and Go~\cite{youm_lightweight_2025} adopt neural architecture search and structured pruning to design compact HAR models; LiteHAR~\cite{salehinejad_litehar_2022} replaces heavy backpropagation with random convolution kernels and ridge regression; LiteWiHAR~\cite{liu_litewihar_2024} targets embedded devices with a small-footprint design; and hybrid attention–pruning approaches~\cite{almuhaideb_achieving_2024} and edge–cloud partitioning frameworks such as EfficientFi~\cite{yang_efficientfi_2022} further reduce computation and communication overhead.
+Youm and Go~\cite{youm_lightweight_2025} adopt neural architecture search and structured pruning to design compact HAR models; LiteHAR~\cite{salehinejad_litehar_2022} replaces heavy backpropagation with random convolution kernels and ridge regression; and LiteWiHAR~\cite{liu_litewihar_2024} targets embedded devices with a small-footprint design.

-Despite this progress, existing lightweight approaches primarily focus on architectural compression and inference-time efficiency.
+Yet, existing approaches primarily focus on architectural compression and inference-time efficiency.
 Much less attention has been given to the deeper modeling challenge inherent to Wi-Fi sensing: CSI provides extremely high-dimensional, complex-valued inputs, yet datasets remain relatively small and difficult to collect.
-Lightweight models that lack robustness may fail unpredictably under distribution shifts or malicious perturbations, underscoring the need to consider efficiency and robustness together rather than as separate design objectives.
+Lightweight models that lack robustness may fail unpredictably under distribution shifts or malicious perturbations, underscoring the need to consider efficiency and robustness together.